patrickmineault/research_code/docs/slides/02-decouple.md

 * Keep things decoupled
 * By keeping things decoupled, you can think about one part of your program at a time
 * Save your WM slots
+* Your 5-minute exercise: take existing piece of code and wrap it in main